-Two large-lot customers account for 91% of operating receivables as of March 31, 2022.
+Two large-lot customers account for 80% of operating receivables as of March 31, 2023.

-(2) Matters related to market value, etc. of financial instruments two as of March 31, 2022 are as follows.
+(2) Matters related to market value, etc. of financial instruments

-The amounts stated in the consolidated balance sheet, market value and the difference between the
+The amounts stated in the consolidated balance sheet, market value and the difference between the two as of March 31, 2023 are as follows.

-Consolidated balance sheet amount (millions of yen) Market value (millions of yen) Difference (millions of yen)
+Consolidated balance sheet amount (millions of yen) Market value (millions of yen) Difference (millions of yen) Investment securities Available-for-sale securities 372 372

-Investment securities

-Available-for-sale securities 278 278

-(Notes) 1.
-Notes on cash are omitted, and notes on deposits, accounts receivable - trade, accounts payable - trade, and income taxes payable are omitted as they are settled in a short period of time and their book value approximates fair value.

-2. Shares, etc. that do not have a market price are excluded from investment securities.
+- (Notes) 1.
+Notes on cash are omitted, and notes on deposits, accounts receivable trade, securities, accounts payable trade, and income taxes payable are omitted as they are settled in a short period of time and their book value approximates fair value. - 2.
+Investments in partnerships and other similar entities for which equity interests are recorded on a net basis on the consolidated balance sheet are not included.
+The amount of these investments recorded on the consolidated balance sheet is 271 million yen. - 3.
+Shares, etc. that do not have a market price are excluded from investment securities.
 The consolidated balance sheet amounts of such financial instruments are as follows.